Which Career Is Right for Me?

 Use these answers to scan the most common questions quickly, then open the ones that match your situation for more depth.

 Short answer: Start with two options, not ten.
-Run small experiments for each and compare energy, learning speed, and external feedback.
+Run validation sprints for each and compare energy, learning speed, and external feedback.

 - Too many active options increase noise and delay decisions.